 Employee and employer contributions are paid by the employer.
 The minimum base for social contributions was in force at the level of minimum wage for taxable employment income and wage compensation for sick leave up to 2014.
 This means that the social contributions were paid from minimum wage if reference earnings (employment income and wage compensation for sick leave) were lower than minimum wage.
-The new Pension and Disability Insurance Act, enforced at the beginning of 2013, gradually increases minimum base for social contributions up to 60% of average wage in 2021; the minimum base was set at the level of minimum wage in 2013 and 2014, increased to 52% of average wage in Slovenia in period 2015-2017 and to 54% of average wage in Slovenia in 2018.
+The new Pension and Disability Insurance Act, enforced at the beginning of 2013, gradually increases minimum base for social contributions up to 60% of average wage in 2021; the minimum base was set at the level of minimum wage in 2013 and 2014 and increased to 52% of average wage in Slovenia in period 2015-2017.
+After this period the minimum base for social contributions was increased for two percentages in each further year, reaching 54% and 56% of average wage in Slovenia in years 2018 and 2019, respectively.